gurukiran07/ctimeit/README.md

 # ctimeit
-Basic benchmarking utility in c++ for measure run time of your function.
+Basic benchmarking utility in c++ for measuring run time of your function.
 For proper benchmarking refer to [Google/benchmark](https://github.com/google/benchmark).

 ## Usage